Raymond Monsour Scurfield

 Raymond Monsour Scurfield (born 1943) is an American professor emeritus of social work, The University of Southern Mississippi, Gulf Coast.
 He retired in November, 2021 from private practice (with Rivers Psychotherapy Services in Gulfport MS).
-He has continued as the external clinical consultant to the Biloxi VA Vet Center since 2011.
+He continued as the external clinical consultant to the Biloxi VA Vet Center from 2011 to 2022.
 He has been recognized for his expertise in war-related and natural disaster Psychological trauma and in meditation.
 He has published books and articles exploring the effects of post traumatic stress disorder (PTSD) in both combat veterans and disaster survivors, including a trilogy of books about war’s impact.
-The trilogy’s third installment, War Trauma: Lessons Unlearned from Vietnam to Iraq, was published in October 2006.
-His three newest books are Scurfield, R.M. & Platoni, K.T.
-(Eds.).
-War Trauma & Its Wake.
-Expanding the Circle of Healing.
-New York & London: Routledge (2012); Scurfield, R.M. & Platoni, K.T.
-(Eds).Healing War Trauma.
-A Handbook of Creative Approaches.
-New York & London (2013); and Faith-Based and Secular Meditation: Everyday and Posttraumatic Applications.
-Washington, D.C.: NASW Press (2019)(see review on Amazon.com books).